St. Augustine Light: Lighthouse Archaeological Maritime Program (LAMP)

-LAMP has also excavated two historically significant 19th century wrecks: a wooden-hulled steamship, and a centerboard schooner.
+LAMP has also excavated two historically significant 19th century wrecks offshore St. Augustine: a wooden-hulled steamship, and a centerboard schooner.
 The identities of both wrecks remain unknown, but the study of their remains has led to a greater understanding of the economic and technological evolution of St. Augustine at the dawn of modernity.
 The latter shipwreck carried a cargo of cement in barrels which was probably intended for the city's late 19th century building boom, associated with industrialist entrepreneur Henry Flagler.
+LAMP has also investigated many beached shipwrecks, including the schooner Deliverance at Mickler's Landing, and the bow of a vessel believed to be Caroline Eddy, lost near Matanzas Inlet in 1880, among multiple others which cannot yet be identified.
 In addition to these and other shipwrecks, LAMP has investigated a wide variety of archaeological sites in St. Augustine and the greater Florida First Coast region representing Florida's French, Spanish, British, and Early American periods.
-These include British plantation landings, community boatyard foundations, ferry and steamboat landings, ballast dump sites, colonial wharves, and inundated terrestrial sites.
+These include British plantation landings, community boatyard foundations, ferry and steamboat landings, ballast dump sites, colonial wharves, inundated terrestrial sites, and the site of America's first free African American settlement, Fort Mose.
 Current work includes the implementation of the First Coast Maritime Archaeology Project, a comprehensive program of research and outreach focusing on the waters around St. Augustine and elsewhere in northeast Florida.
-This project was partially funded from 2007 to 2009 and from 2014 to 2019 by historic preservation grants awarded by the state of Florida.
+This project was partially funded from 2007 to 2009, 2014 to 2019, and 2021-2025 by historic preservation grants awarded by the state of Florida.

 Ghost stories

-The location is the subject of numerous ghost stories and supernatural legends, and the St. Augustine Lighthouse & Maritime Museum offers tickets for a number of "Dark of the Moon" ghost tours and ghost-themed private events to the public.

 According to ghost hunters, the lighthouse and surrounding buildings have a history of paranormal activity.
 The lighthouse has been featured in episodes of the Syfy television series Ghost Hunters, and also on the paranormal TV program My Ghost Story.

 Researcher Joe Nickell who investigated has written that there is no credible evidence the lighthouse is haunted.
 He noted that supposed spooky noises or sounds from the tower have mundane explanations such as seagulls or the wind.

 St. Augustine Lighthouse was featured as one of the haunted locations on the paranormal TV series Most Terrifying Places in America on an episode titled "Restless Dead", which aired on the Travel Channel in 2018.